-Official, board-sealed verifications requested by private citizens cost $15 each, with no charge for the second original of each verification by making a written request to the Board.
+Official, board-sealed verifications requested by private citizens for adoption purposes cost $15 each, with no charge for the second original of each verification by making a written request to the Board.

 Maine-licensed Physician and Physician Assistant requests for verifications to be mailed to other state medical boards are available from www.veridoc.org at a cost of $30 each.
 This system is intended for use by physicians and physician assistants who practice in the United States and need to have verification of the status of their active and inactive medical licenses sent to another state medical board.
 The Board of Licensure in Medicine sends VeriDoc our database of licensees on a daily basis.